Qlik-PE/ImmersionDay/content/Lab/index.en.md

 - Stream Data into Cloud Data Warehouse

 Inside your AWS account a CloudFormation script ran and created an environment where you have a EC2 instance with Docker Compose environment that has SQLPad, MySQL, Postgres, Kafdrop and other tools.

-Qlik Replicate software is installed on the same EC2 instance with full trial license for your use.
+QCDI software is an SaaS Tool that we will enable a tenant for your purposes.

 Amazon Redshift Cluster, Amazon Aura and Sample AWS Bucket is created for your use in this lab.